Ship classification society: Today

 Currently, more than 50 organizations worldwide describe their activities as including marine classification, some of which are listed below.
 Twelve of these are members of the International Association of Classification Societies.
-The largest are DNV, the American Bureau of Shipping, Nippon Kaiji Kyokai (ClassNK) and Lloyd's Register.
+The largest are DNV, Bureau Veritas, the American Bureau of Shipping, Nippon Kaiji Kyokai (ClassNK) and Lloyd's Register.
 Classification societies employ naval architects, ship surveyors, material engineers, piping engineers, mechanical engineers and electrical engineers, often located at ports and office buildings around the world.

 Marine vessels and structures are classified according to the soundness of their structure and design for the purpose of the vessel.
 The classification rules are designed to ensure an acceptable degree of stability, safety, environmental impact, etc.

 In particular, classification societies may be authorised to inspect ships, oil rigs, submarines, and other marine structures and issue certificates on behalf of the flag state.

 As well as providing classification and certification services, the larger societies also conduct research at their own research facilities in order to improve the effectiveness of their rules and to investigate the safety of new innovations in shipbuilding.

+In the aftermath of the Russian invasion of Ukraine from 2022, a Finnish Maritime Expert reported, that Russia does no longer oblige the principles of the Port State Control System and even poorly maintained ships can leave port without inspection.